How to Apply for Fellowships

-The best way to start the process is to contact Laura Farmer in the Writing Studio.
+The best way to start the process is to contact Laura Farmer, Director of Fellowships and Scholarships.
 She will help you determine the competitions for which you are eligible and help you identify academic and co-curricular experiences that might enhance your application.

 Once you have focused on a particular fellowship ,you should spend some time on their website to learn more about the program and begin to think about how your academic background and future academic and career aspirations make you a strong candidate for an award.

 You should also plan to participate in the information sessions and writing workshops listed in the Events section of this website.
 After you have collected your thoughts, contact Cornell’s advisor for that program.
 Some fellowships require an on-campus interview of the candidate by a panel drawn from the faculty, and further interviews at an off-campus site should you advance in the competition.
 Although we will work to schedule "practice" interviews for candidates who have applied to such programs, you should make an effort to engage in conversations with faculty you know, your academic advisor, and the scholarship advisor to hone your ability to express yourself and "think on your feet".

 If after exploring the opportunities presented on these pages you do not find one that fits you, there are many other opportunities that are not listed specifically here.
 Download the list of Scholarships for International Students - these opportunities are not limited to international students, but allow international students to apply.
 The staff of the Cornell Fellows Program may be able to direct you to additional fellowships/scholarships, and the staff of the Berry Career Institute can guide you to numerous opportunities in your area(s) of interest.